sawyerthemiller/the-clean-web/readme.md

 b. stylebot - available for all browsers\
 c. stylus - needed for heavier css lifting\
 d. a monkey extension - like tampermoneky or another userscript loader

+**warnings**

+a. the pandora one is made for 16:9 display - if it looks weird, you will have to modify it, it is not that hard